NovaCrypto/SecureString/README.md

 ## Read

-Can be used wherever a `CharSequence` can, but refuses to allow `toString` as that defeats the point, so you will get a `UnsupportedOperationException` if you try, so you must manually copy if you absolutely have to have this:
+Can be used wherever a `CharSequence` can, so you can access the buffer one char at a time like so:

 ```
 final int length = buffer.length();